What Is Bacterial Vaginosis?

 Limit your number of sex partners.

-If your partner is male, put a condom on his penis before it touches your vagina, mouth, or anus.
+If your partner is male, put a condom on their penis before it touches your vagina, mouth, or anus.

 Use only water or mild soap to wash your genitals.